ar-io/docs/docs/src/guides/projects/arns-viewer.md

 export default RecordsGrid;
 ```

 This will take an individual ArNS record and display it as a button that logs the record name when clicked.
-We will update this later to make the button act as a link to the more detailed record page after we build that, which is why we are importing `Link` from `@/arnext`
+We will update this later to make the button act as a link to the more detailed record page after we build that, which is why we are importing `Link` from `arnext`

 ## Home Page